Edd-Cole/tech-test-practice/README.md

 A stack is a way of storing data.
 It is only open at one end and can only have items added or removed, one at a time, from that end.
 Like stacking bowls on top of each other.

-Oh, and no using pop or push!
+Oh, and no using pop or push because the tests are looking for an object!
 Have fun :)